branko3000/cmlrpg/readme.md

 - area - the name of the tile the player is currently standing on.
 - playerHealth - the current health of the player.
 - playerMaxHealth - the maximum amount of health the player can have.
+- playerLevel - the current level of the player
 - playerAmmunition - the current amount of ammunition the player has loaded.
 - playerMaxAmmunition - the capacity of the weapon the player is currently holding.
 - playerWeapon - the name of the weapon the player has currently equipped.
 - playerWeaponSound - a random sound from all of the possibile sounds the currently equipped weapon of the player can make.
+- playerWeaponDamage - the damage range of the players weapon
 - playerArmor - the name of the armor the player has currently equipped.
 - playerArmorSound - a sound the players armor can make
 - enemyName - the name of the enemy the player has fought last, during a fight it is the name of the current enemy.